MicrosoftDocs/quantum-docs/articles/azure-quantum-job-costs.md

 > ![The Job Details pane for a quantum job, with the Cost Estimation tab selected](./media/job-costs/job-cost-details.png)

 > [!NOTE]
-> IonQ has 1 USD minimum cost to run a job on the IonQ QPU.
+> IonQ has $1 (USD) minimum cost to run a job on the IonQ QPU.
 For small jobs, you may notice that `Consumed Units` reported on the job cost estimation table are less than the `Billed Units` for this reason.

-How to interpret the Cost Estimation table columns:
+How to interpret the **Cost Estimation** table columns:

 - `Dimension`: The name of the dimension you're charged for by the provider.
 - `Unit Price`: The cost of one unit of the dimension.